St Albans International Organ Festival: The Festival

 The festival's associated concert series includes large orchestral and choral works, chamber music and solo performances, as well as evening jazz.
 The Three Choirs concert is an audience favourite, in which over the years the choristers of St Albans Cathedral have been joined by many of England's most celebrated cathedral choirs (for instance, in 2013 Salisbury Cathedral & York Minster, in 2015 Christ Church Cathedral, Oxford and Westminster Cathedral, and in 2017 St Paul's Cathedral & Temple Church).

 Many of the great orchestras (the Royal Philharmonic Orchestra, the Royal Liverpool Philharmonic Orchestra and others) have played in the Festival, and there have been recitals and concerts from performers such as John Williams, Sarah Walker, Musica Antiqua Köln, Evelyn Glennie, Emma Kirkby, James Bowman and Julian Perkins.
 Concerts have sometimes been broadcast on BBC Radio 3.
 Many concerts take place in the Cathedral, but the Festival takes place all over St Albans with other regular venues including St Peter's Church and St Saviour's Church.

 The 2021 Festival was one of the first events to take place after Covid-19 restrictions were partially relaxed in the UK.
 Performers included Nicola Benedetti with Aurora Orchestra, Tenebrae, Jess Gillam, Steven Osborne and Roderick Williams.

 The Fringe

-The IOF Fringe presents community-focused performances in a wide range of formal and unconventional venues.
+The IOF Fringe has presented community-focused performances in a wide range of formal and unconventional venues.

 Events were mostly outdoors in historic parts of the City such as in front of the Clock Tower and in the Tudor streets of St Michael's or in the Alban Arena.
 Artists taking part included Seth Lakeman, The Swanvesta Social Club and Isla St Clair.

 Previously, cabaret events and other entertainment had been run as part of the festival, including performances from Richard Stilgoe, Jake Thackray, Instant Sunshine and others.